-The AEMP Annual Report for each year of monitoring under the AEMP Design Plan Version 5.1 will provide results for the components monitored in each year.
-The annual reports will be submitted no later than 31 March of the following year, as required by the Water Licence W2015L2-0001, and will incorporate the specific conditions defined in Schedule 8, Item 4.
-The annual reports for the comprehensive (e.g., 2019) and interim sampling years (e.g., 2017, 2018, 2020) will follow the structure of the reports submitted under the AEMP Version 3.0.
-The report for the comprehensive sampling program will include an assessment of effects for all AEMP components in all sampling areas.
+The AEMP Annual Report for each year of monitoring under the AEMP Design Plan Version 6.0 will provide results for the components monitored in each year.
+The annual reports will be submitted no later than 31 March of the following year, as required by the Water Licence W2015L2-0001, and will incorporate the specific conditions defined in Schedule 8, Condition 4.
+The annual reports for the interim (e.g., 2023, 2024) and comprehensive (e.g., 2025) sampling years will follow the same structure as the reports submitted under previous AEMP design plans.
+The report for the comprehensive sampling program will include an assessment of effects for all AEMP components in all sampling areas and a weight-of-evidence assessment.
 The reports for interim sampling years will assess effects on water quality variables, indicators of eutrophication, and plankton, by determining if an Action Level has been triggered.